-In joint replacement surgery, parts of an arthritic or damaged joint are removed and replaced a plastic and metal artificial joint that replicates a normal, healthy joint.
-Hip and knee replacements are the most commonly performed joint replacements, but replacement surgery can be performed on other joints, as well, including the ankle, shoulder, and elbow.
+During joint replacement surgery, parts of an arthritic or damaged joint are removed and replaced a plastic and metal artificial joint that replicates a normal, healthy joint.
+Hip and knee replacements are the most commonly performed joint replacements, but replacement surgery can be performed on other joints as well, including the shoulder and ankle.

 We don’t take a one-size-fits-all approach to joint replacement.
 While some patients may go home on the same day of their surgery, others will stay with us for a brief hospitalization.
 Each person recovers differently, so you will be ready to go home when you are medically stable for discharge and have met your rehab goals.

 Many other hospitals focus on protocols, treating everyone the same.
 We’ll do what’s best for you.

 Robotic-Assisted Knee Replacement